Snowfork/snowbridge/docs/markdown/concepts/basic-ethereum-to-polkadot-message-channel.md

 ---
 layout: default
-title: Basic Ethereum to Polkadot Message Channel
+title: Basic Message Channel (Ethereum → Polkadot)
 nav_order: 6
 permalink: /concepts/basic-ethereum-to-polkadot-message-channel
 parent: Concepts and Architecture
 ---
-# Basic Ethereum to Polkadot Message Channel
+# Basic Message Channel (Ethereum → Polkadot)

 ## Overview

-The Basic Ethereum to Polkadot Message Channel manages a channel for sending Polkadot RPCs out from Ethereum to Polkadot via events.
+This basic channel provides a mechanism for sending messages out from Ethereum to Polkadot via events.
 It consists of a smart contract on the Ethereum side and a corresponding pallet on the parachain side.

 The smart contract is responsible for accepting requests from other smart contracts for Polkadot RPCs to be sent over to Polkadot.
 It uses Ethereum Events as the medium for sending messages, so after accepting a request, it adds a nonce and emits an event that the corresponding pallet will receive on the Polkadot side.